California State University, Los Angeles: Academics

 Cal State LA is accredited by the WASC Senior College and University Commission (WSCUC).
 Specific programs, such as business (AACSB) and engineering (ABET), also hold specialized accreditations.

 The Charter College of Education's Division of Special Education and Counseling has a joint PhD program in Special Education with University of California, Los Angeles, and an independent Ed.D. program in Educational Administration as part of the Division of Applied and Advanced Studies in Education.

 Cal State LA's School of Nursing launched the Doctor of Nursing Practice (DNP) in the fall of 2012.
 The DNP has been accredited by the Western Association of Schools and Colleges (WASC).
 The Patricia A. Chin School of Nursing, forms part of the Rongxiang Xu College of Health and Human Services.
 The graduate program offers a nursing education option and nurse-practitioner options in adult gerontology primary care, adult gerontology acute care, family, and family psychiatric/mental health.

 With the nation's first Chicano Studies department (established in 1968), Cal State LA is a top source of bachelor's and master's degrees for Hispanic students in California.

 The American Historical Association awarded the 2022 Institutional Equity Award to the Department of History at Cal State LA.
 For recruiting and retaining underrepresented racial and ethnic groups into the historical discipline.

-The five most popular majors for 2020 graduates Business, Management, Marketing, and Related Support Services at 19%.
-Health Professions and Related Programs at 10%.
-Social Sciences at 10%.
-Education at 7%.
-Psychology at 6%.
-Homeland Security, Law Enforcement, Firefighting and Related Protective Services at 6%.
-Parks, Recreation, Leisure, Fitness, and Kinesiology at 6%.
-Engineering at 5%.
-English Language and Literature/Letters at 5%.
-Computer and Information Sciences and Support Services at 4%.
+The five most popular majors for 2020 graduates are business, management, marketing, and related support services at 19%; health professions and related programs at 10%; social sciences at 10%; education at 7%; and psychology at 6%.